michaelbironneau/gateway/README.md

 # Library use

 You can also use the code as a library, importing `github.com/michaelbironneau/gateway/lib`.
-For this purpose you will need to create a new gateway using `New()`.
+For this purpose you will need to create a new gateway using `lib.New`.

 The benefit of using the gateway as a library is that you can intercept all requests before they are returned to the client and log (possibly modify) the response.
 If you read the response, remember to re-set it, eg.